janithl/batagoda/README.md

 and translated to Sinhala via Google Translate, with none of the change in sentence structures etc. to make it sound less awkward in Sinhala.

+Uses the amazing [Telebot](https://github.com/tucnak/telebot) framework for the bot integration stuff.

 ## Setting Up

 - Clone repo